aiidalab/widget-dropdown/README.md

 Open `example.ipynb` in JupyterLab, VS Code, or your favorite editor to start developing.
 Changes made in `js/` will be reflected in the notebook.

+## Making a new release

+- Update version in `pyproject.toml` & `git commit`
+- Create a corresponding git tag (`git tag vX.Y.Z`)
+- Push to Github (`git push && git push --tags`), which will start the Github Action to create a Github Release & publish the new version to PYPI.